fbradyirl/streammaster-addon/streammaster/README.md

 Note: you will need to install and run [postgres][postgres-addon] addon before running this addon.

+Then, after install of this addon, navigate to http://homeassistant.local:7095/editor/streams locally to set it all up.
+Follow the streammaster docs for this.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]